The Inner Architecture of Consciousness

 Mahishasura had been spreading his darkness through all three worlds behind the shield of a boon: no man and no god could destroy him.
 He had made a precise and fatal error.
 Shakti is not a god.
 She is what gods are made of.

-From the combined energy of every deva, Brahma, Vishnu, Shiva and the full assembly of divine force, each one pouring his concentrated power outward without reservation, a light emerged, blinding and absolute, and from it stepped Katyayani: born in the ashram of the sage Katyayana, gold-bright, lion-mounted, armed in every hand, her expression carrying a stillness more precise and more final than rage.
+From the combined energy of every deva, Brahma, Vishnu, Shiva and the full assembly of divine force, each one pouring his concentrated power outward without reservation, a light emerged, blinding and absolute, and from it stepped Katyayani: born in the ashram of the sage Katyayana, gold-bright, lion-mounted, a weapon in every hand, her expression carrying a stillness more precise and more final than rage.

-She is ascribed to the Ajna chakra, the sixth energy centre, the seat the tradition calls the third eye, located at the space between the eyebrows.
+She governs the Ajna chakra, the sixth energy centre, the seat the tradition calls the third eye, located between the eyebrows.
 This is not the chakra of physical force.
 It is the chakra of prajna, of penetrating wisdom, of the capacity to see through illusion directly to what is real.
 Its planetary deity is Brihaspati, Jupiter, the great teacher of the gods, the force associated with knowledge, expanded consciousness, and the wisdom that accumulates through lifetimes.
 The seers are telling us something specific here: the force that ultimately destroys darkness is not brute strength.
 It is clarity.
 It is the wisdom that has sharpened itself through every previous stage of the journey until it can see, without flinching, exactly what needs to be cut and exactly where.

-Day Seven… Kalaratri: Into the Crown of Darkness
+Day Seven… Kalaratri: The Crown

 Bhog: Gur